top of page

 Your purpose is to communicate and persuade.
 You want the reader to consider your ideas, cite your research, follow your instructions, become absorbed in your story, dismiss a lawsuit, give you a job, invest in your company, surf your web site, visit your shop, purchase what you’re selling.
 To succeed, you must be as clear and straightforward, as eloquent and engaging as possible...with no barriers between what you intend to convey and the mind of your reader.

-For over thirty years as a writer and editor, I've shaped, reshaped, copy-edited and proofread display ads, catalogs, radio scripts, sales letters, cover letters, resumes, web sites, newspaper op-eds, newsletters, journal articles, lab reports, PhD theses, legal briefs, short stories, and both fiction and nonfiction books.
+For over thirty years as a writer and editor, I've shaped, copy-edited, and proofread display ads, catalogs, radio scripts, sales letters, cover letters, resumes, web sites, newspaper op-eds, newsletters, journal articles, lab reports, PhD theses, legal briefs, short stories, and fiction and nonfiction books.

-My clients range from students, businessmen and professors of philosophy to booksellers, pollsters, journalists and political activists.
+My clients range from students, businessmen, and professors of philosophy to booksellers, pollsters, journalists, and political activists.
 They endorse my work.
 (See many of their testimonials below and email me to see more.)